yqsun91/deepWRF/README.md

 [compile_WRF_stampede2.sh](https://github.com/yqsun91/deepWRF/blob/main/compile_WRF_stampede2.sh)

+If compiled successfully, one will find wrf.exe and real.exe in the **run** folder.

 **After** WRF is compiled, then WPS can be compiled fairly easily.
 Any version of WPS after 4.0 released by NCAR will be good as no modification is made for WPS.

 **3. Running WPS**